tylergaw/tylergaw.com/src/blog/realign-2020-realigned.md

 - How I created a little design world of structured chaos on the home page.
 I'm using classic grid design techniques to set rules.
 And then bending and breaking those rules to make things interesting.
 I’m also using [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) extensively and will describe my approach to it
 - Accessibility (a11y) efforts.
 This is fancy, funky design, but it still needs to be accessible.
 I still have issues to work through, but I’ve taken a lot of care and code to make this site accessible
 - All the details!
 There's so many fun little things.
 I want to keep a ongoing series called; "Look at this!" or similar, to highlight specific areas of the design and how I built them
+- The illustrations!
+My portait and the Limbo elephant where huge efforts.
+I’ll share details about my process creating those
 - More about my approach to being creative.
 I'm constantly thinking about and struggling with serious vs solemn, as [Paula Scher](https://youtu.be/atn22-bmTPU) so eloquently described

 and two archival efforts I've started and want to continue